What Is the Passive Restraint Discount?

 • Distribute the force of the collision

-In a high-speed crash, passive restraints can mean the difference between walking away with scratches and going to the emergency room.
+In a high-speed crash, a passive restraint device can mean the difference between walking away with scratches and going to the emergency room.
 Insurance companies see these devices as a win-win.
 They save money when you both survive a severe crash and suffer as few injuries as possible.
 It also means that your insurer saves money, which it passes on to you.

 Active vs. Passive Devices